gsinghjay/zodiac-engine/memory-bank/progress.md

 - **Chart Generation Flow Improved**: Modified the chart generation process to redirect to the dedicated chart details page.

-- **Bug Fixes Implemented**: Resolved issues with routing and template rendering to ensure a smooth user experience.
+- **Bug Fixes Implemented**:
+  - Resolved issues with house system mapping and language code handling, ensuring proper chart generation.
+  - Fixed GeoService async/sync pattern by converting methods to synchronous and using run_in_threadpool in routes.
+  - Fixed chart report functionality by adding date string parsing and using the house system mapping from ChartVisualizationService.
+  - Added default timezone handling in ReportService to prevent UnknownTimeZoneError.
+  - Fixed template variable name mismatch for location search results.
+  - Improved error handling throughout the service layer with better logging and graceful fallbacks.
+  - Added ReportGenerationError exception and proper error propagation from services to web routes.
+  - Fixed house system mapping mismatches between different services.

 - **UI Refined**: Updated form elements, navigation, and layout using Bootstrap components.

-- **Bug Fixes Implemented**: Successfully resolved issues with house system mapping and language code handling, ensuring proper chart generation.

 - **UI Simplified**: Removed the preview chart feature to focus on the core functionality and improve user experience.